 Yes, it could be.
 You can never forget that Varicose veins are a symptom of a very serious underlying vein disease called Chronic Venous Insufficiency (CVI).
 CVI has several complications if you leave it untreated.
 He most dangerous are severe hemorrhage due to a rupture of the varicose vein, and Deep Vein Thrombosis (DVT).
 The bleeding of a varicose vein is very difficult to control and the blood loss could be very serious and in DVT, blood clots could develop inside the varicose vein, but later travel to deeper vessels until reaching the lungs and causing a Pulmonary Embolism, a potentially fatal condition.

-What Are the Best Treatments For Varicose Veins?
+What Are Some of the Best Treatments For Varicose Veins?

 With the advances in technology, classical and invasive treatments such as surgery are a thing of the past.
-Minimally-invasive procedures are the best option if you want a treatment that is fast, highly effective, and painless, so if you are looking for the best treatments for varicose veins, this are the ones for you:
+Minimally-invasive procedures are some of the best option if you want a treatment that is fast, highly effective, and painless, so if you are looking for some of the best treatments for varicose veins, this are the ones for you:

 - VenaSeal: Also known as vein glue, is a medical adhesive that is injected directly into the varicose vein to close it down.